frgfm/sdcnd-p3-traffic-sign-classification/README.md

-By introducing dropout in the fully connected layers, we get our final model:
+By implementing the architecture from the paper and introducing [dropout](http://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) in the fully connected layers, we get our final model:

 ```shell
 Model: "sequential"